 Their little “about” blurb is pretty sparse: The Society publishes a newsletter, La Storia, four times a year.
 It contains articles on fascinating and distinguished people, historical and statistical information, and personal experiences.”
 Fascinating.
 The little area on Italian weddings did contain some stuff I wasn’t familiar with though.

 I did learn a lot about Jewish wedding traditions and found out that Matchmakers, which I though was just a myth, are actually real.
-Especially in ultra-religious communities and that lady on Bravo!
-There was a nice display that explained all the stuff about the silk ribbon canopy and the glass-breaking stuff they do.
+Especially in ultra-religious communities.
+There was a nice display that explained all the traditions regarding the silk ribbon canopy and the glass-breaking they do.